2021 Sixth form funding – incorporating the new additions

 This last academic year has seen the roll out of changes to the National Rate, Programme Weighting, the introduction of a High Value Course Premium and a new L3 Maths & English additional payment.
 There have also been a number of Covid 19 related adjustments

-To explain the changes, and the effective data management of them, our highly regarded Sixth Form Funding & Funding Data Masterclass will now run as half-day online sessions in May, June, July and September.
+To explain the changes, and the effective data management of them, our highly regarded Sixth Form Funding & Funding Data Masterclass will now run as half-day online sessions three times annually.

 These highly regarded master classes are designed to give you a comprehensive insight – and multiple tips for maximising the funding your centre is entitled to.